A one-off book about fog.

 One of my first year projects at university was to write, typeset, and bind a short book based on a past experience.
-I'd returned only a few months earlier from Iceland, and a foggy drive across the expansive Skeiðará outwash plain served as ideal inspiration.
+I'd returned only a few months earlier from Iceland, and a foggy drive across the expansive Skeiðará desert served as ideal inspiration.

 The book follows that same gradient.
 Its opening pages are black, fading to a paler grey at the top, and eventually becoming pure white by the end of the book.
 This is also in time with my almost epiphanic lightening of mood within the narrative.